antonyshen/sbc-lte-ap/README.md

 # sbc-lte-ap
-An LTE AP router project for SBC like Rpi/Tinkerboard.
+Use SBC like RPi/Tinkerboard to make a LTE AP router

+This project contains files that turns a SBC like Rpi/Tinkerboard into a LTE AP router.